 You might give where you live and who lives there with you.

-Choose specific information your reader will find familiar.
+Choose specific information your reader will find familiar, such as the name of your town.
 This will make you seem closer and more real to them.